 AES partnered with Feathr, using the advertising platform to run ads 24 hours a day, seven days a week with little ongoing management required.

 Key Takeaway: Digital advertisements allow your team to increase your marketing bandwidth with little effort.
-And, you can invest in a digital marketing platform, such as Feathr, to manage these campaigns for you.
+And, you can invest in a digital marketing platform, like Feathr, to manage these campaigns for you.

 You’ve seen the incredible impact that digital advertisements can have on a nonprofit’s marketing efforts.
-But, the truth is, you can’t just run an ad campaign and call it a day— you have to effectively target your audience and manage that campaign to see the results that the aforementioned organizations did.
+But, the truth is, you can’t just run an ad campaign and call it a day — you have to effectively target your audience and manage that campaign to see results like that.

-One of the more surefire ways to see success with your advertising campaign is to target ads toward individuals that you know already have an interest in your organization.
-For example, you can use any of the following to continue engaging people who have engaged with your nonprofit:
+One of the surefire ways to see success with your advertising campaign is to target ads toward individuals that you know already have an interest in your organization.
+For example, you can use any of the following to continue the conversation with people who have already interacted with your nonprofit:

-- Ad Retargeting: Display ads to individuals who have visited specific landing pages on your website, after they leave your site and continue browsing the web.
+- Ad retargeting: Serve ads to individuals who have visited specific pages on your website after they've left your site and are browsing the web.

-The average nonprofit donor retention rate is only around 45%.
-But increasing that retention rate can result in more revenue and less marketing funds spent, so be sure you stay in front of your current audience.
+The average nonprofit donor retention rate is around 45%.
+But increasing that retention rate can result in more revenue and less marketing funds spent.
+So be sure you invest in your current audience.
 Before you seek out new supporters, these strategies ensure you make the most of the support you already have.

-For your nonprofit to continue growing its revenue and with that, its impact, you need to strike the balance between donor retention and acquisition rates.
-Growing your support base is essential to ensuring you achieve organizational growth as well.
-Consider the following strategies to advertise your nonprofit and its opportunities to prospective new supporters:
+For your nonprofit to continue growing its revenue and impact, you need to strike the balance between donor retention and acquisition.
+Growing your donor base is essential to ensuring you achieve organizational growth as well.
+Consider the following campaigns to advertise your nonprofit to prospective new supporters:

-- Keyword Search: Share advertisements on search engine results pages, showing the ads to individuals who are searching for keywords closely aligned with your nonprofit’s mission.
-They’re seeking a way to engage with a nonprofit such as yours, and your ads can answer their inquiry.
+- Keyword search: Share advertisements at the tops of search engine result pages, showing the ads to individuals who are searching for keywords closely aligned with your nonprofit’s mission.
+They’re seeking a way to engage with a nonprofit like yours, and your ads can answer their question.

-- Lookalike Audiences: Target your ads to display for individuals with similar characteristics and interests as your known supporters.
+- Lookalike audiences: Target individuals with similar characteristics and interests as your known supporters with ads.
 They could have similar demographics, be located in the same area, or even support causes and organizations that are closely aligned with your mission.

 The main idea is that you’re targeting ads to individuals who, while potentially new to your nonprofit, are likely to be interested in it.
 Encourage them to get involved and engage with your various campaigns and opportunities, then grow their engagement with retention strategies.

-Few nonprofits have extensive advertising teams that have either the expertise or the bandwidth to manage multi-faceted campaigns.
+Few nonprofits have extensive advertising teams that have either the expertise or the bandwidth to manage omnichannel campaigns.
 However, that doesn’t mean that your nonprofit can’t receive the benefits of such an effort.

-Invest in a digital marketing platform that will allow you to create ad campaigns, target your ideal audiences, and drive them to convert using digital ads.
-For example, Feathr allows you to automate and simplify much of the ongoing management and analysis of your campaigns.
-You can:
+Invest in a nonprofit digital marketing platform that will allow you to create ad campaigns, target your ideal audiences, and automate and simplify marketing activities.
+With the right software, you can:

-- Access an intuitive dashboard that provides detailed analytics on your campaigns, including clicks, conversions, cost-per-acquisition, return on investment, and more.
+- Access one simple-to-read dashboard that provides detailed analytics on your campaigns, including clicks, conversions, cost-per-acquisition, return on investment, and more.

 - Run multi-channel and cross-device campaigns that are managed using built-in smart optimization tools, allowing you to get the best placement, bid, and timing with your ads.